Kowal Sentry Integration for Magento 2

 PHP backend monitoring

-The extension supports full initialization of the Sentry PHP SDK for:
+The extension supports full PHP SDK initialization for:

 - storefront HTTP,